godotengine/godot-website/collections/_article/multiplayer-in-godot-4-0-scene-replication.md

 We handle jumping with a reliable RPC (we don't want to miss the player jumping action!), while we use the synchronizer itself to constantly sync the direction the user wants to go.

-When can then move the player character on the main authority by reading the synchronized input state:
+We can then move the player character on the main authority by reading the synchronized input state:

 ```
 # player.gd